zefiros-software/BSPLib/README.md

 ### BSPLib vs MulticoreBSP
 * BSPLib is headeronly, whilst MulticoreBSP requires linking.
 * BSPLib is crossplatform, but MulticoreBSP requires POSIX compatibility.
+* MulticoreBSP can be compiled with a C compiler.
+* MulticoreBSP programs will compile faster.
+* BSPLib can disable sanity checks to boost performance.
+* BSPLib will only synchronise the used functionality, so we have faster synchronisation.

 ### BSPLib vs Oxford BSP Toolkit
 * BSPLib is headeronly, whilst Oxford BSP Toolkit requires linking.
+* Oxford BSP Toolkit programs will compile faster.

 ### BSPLib vs BSPonMPI
 * BSPLib is headeronly, whilst BSPonMPI requires linking.
 * BSPLib uses a permissive license (MIT), whereas BSPonMPI uses (LGPL).
+* BSPonMPI is based on MPI, so it uses another abstraction layer, whereas BSPLIb uses a low level threading interface.
+* BSPonMPI programs will compile faster.

 ## Bugs
 When a bug is found please insert it in the issue tracker, so we can resolve it as quickly as we can.